primelib/primecodegen/README.md

 | `missingSchemaTitle`            | true    | Adds a title to all schemas that are missing a title.                                                   |

 > Note: The patches are applied in the order you specify them in.
 If none are specified, the patches flagged as `default` are applied.

-## OpenAPI Template Data

-The `openapi-generate-template` command can be used to pre-process the openapi spec and pass the resulting template data to an external code generator.

-TODO: documentation

-## OpenAPI Code Generator

-The `openapi-generate` command runs the code generation process.

-TODO: documentation

 ## Roadmap